Rainout gives Nats, Cubs starting pitching options, but they aren't taking them

 Game 5: Gonzalez with Scherzer piggy-backing

-Of course, if Strasburg is sick come Wednesday's game, running him out there would have been a mistake.
+Of course, if Strasburg is sick, running him out there would be a mistake.

 We'll see how it unfolds, but the rainout Tuesday should have ended up greatly benefiting the Nationals.
 Instead, perhaps Strasburg's illness costs them.
 Or maybe Roark goes out and is nails.
 If not, there will be questions.